indimail/indimail-docker/README.md

 You have to decide the image that you would like to use.

 * indimail-mta - for a minimal server that gives you a MTA.
-This server can receive mails from the internet and send mails to users with the same server or to the internet.
+This server can receive mails from the internet and send mails to users within the same server or to the internet.
 * indimail - For a complete mail server.
 You can create many virtual domains, access the mails using IMAP or POP3 and all everything that the **indimail-mta** image does.
 * indimail-web - Like the **indimail** image with the addition of a web based email based on [Roundcube Mail](https://roundcube.net/).